“Hello, boys”, he says jovially. “Who's ready to kill some motherfuckers?”

 The United States.
 2030.
 John McDean executive produces “Vigilance,” a reality game show designed to make sure American citizens stay alert to foreign and domestic threats.
 Shooters are introduced into a “game environment,” and the survivors get a cash prize.

 I’ll tell you why.
 I am from Las Vegas, Nevada.
 Born and bred.
 On October 1st of 2017, my hometown was visited by the worst act of mass gun violence in US history.
 I watched the news in horror as people ran for cover.
-I searched the videos streaming on youtube with tears running down my face looking for people I knew.
-I looked for my family.
+I searched the videos streaming on youtube with tears streaming down my face looking for people I knew.
+I looking for my family.
 Thankfully none of my family and friends were involved in the shooting, but only just.
 I know lots of people who work in the hotels.
 On December 11th of 2012, the Clackamas Town Center mall was riddled with holes as a single gunman went in and shot shoppers.
 At the time of the shooting, I lived 800 feet from the entrance of the mall.
 My husband was home during the shooting, although he didn’t hear anything and oddly enough I was in Las Vegas at the time.
-It still significantly affected us.
-I was having lunch in the food court, exactly where the gunman shot people 1-week prior.
-I was not directly involved in that shooting, but for a month afterwards, I saw the masses of flowers and teddy bears laid out on the Clackamas sign.
+But, I was having lunch in the food court, exactly where the gunman shot people, 1-week prior.
+I was not directly involved in that shooting, but for a month I saw the masses of flowers and teddy bears laid out on the Clackamas sign.
 People died 800 feet from my home.

 Mcdean is disgusting, he is immoral, and not too far from how the media handles these things right now.
 I have never been disgusted by a character as much as I was with him.
 In 10 years, maybe 20 who knows perhaps we will have a Running Man by Stephen King or a Vigilance by Robert Jackson Bennett television show on our hands.
 Or, maybe books like this will help us wise up and see what we are doing to ourselves.
 I don’t know, but I can hope.
 Read this.
 Read it if you are American, read it if you are not.
 Just read it.
 It is worthy of your time and money.